TBG1006/VBA-challenge/README.md

 ## Background

 Use VBA scripting to summarize daily open, close and volume data for a large portfolio of stocks.
-The script will output annual
+The script will output yearly change (actual and %) as well as total stock volume.
+It will also find and print the individual stock with the greatest % increase, decrease, and total volume.

 <!-- ### Before You Begin